 First-year students reside in traditional residence halls on both campuses.
 Main Street (North) Campus options include Bernhardt-Wilhelm and Rau-Hassler.
 Priscilla Payne Hurd (South) Campus options include Main and Clewell.
 Main Hall is single-gender for women, Clewell Hall is single-gender for men.
+Gender inclusive housing is available for first-year students in Rau-Hassler.

 New Student Assignment Process